retro1996/VistaThemePlasma/INSTALL.md

 1. After installing everything, restart KDE Plasma and KWin (you can do so by running ```plasmashell --replace & disown``` and ```kwin_x11 --replace & disown``` (only works for X11) in a terminal)
 2. On a fresh KDE install, **remove** the default panel and add the "VistaThemePlasma Taskbar" panel using Edit mode.
 You can also manually configure the panel for a finer setup.
+3. Right click on the desktop and open "Desktop and Wallpaper", and select "Vista Desktop" under Layout, and apply the changes.
-3. Disable the following entries in the system tray settings:
+4. Disable the following entries in the system tray settings:
     - Audio Volume
     - Power and Battery
     - Notifications